cgalmenartest/node/INSTALL.md

 So back to the command line.
 We assume that nvm is installed and set up (added to `.bashrc` or equivalent).

-    nvm install 0.10
+    nvm install 4.2.2
-    nvm alias default 0.10
+    nvm alias default 4.2.2
-    nvm version             # should be something like v0.10.38
+    nvm version             # should be v4.2.2

 Then follow platform-independent steps below starting at [clone the git repository](#clone-the-git-repository).